ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 Let's talk about the tools I've used on the [Jenkins at scale demo]("https://github.com/ish-xyz/jenkins-aws-platform") I've created.

-(**LITTLE DISCLAIMER**: I'm aware there are plenty of examples on how to automate the Jenkins setup on Kubernetes, however I felt like there wasn't a real "use-case" on how to do it with AWS instances)<br>
+(**LITTLE DISCLAIMER**: I'm aware there are plenty of examples on how to automate the Jenkins setup on Kubernetes, however I felt like there wasn't a real "use-case" on how to do it with AWS instances)<br><br>

 **AMIs CREATION**